 Rethinking his modernist education, and the philosophical foundations of Post-Modern thought and its implications for architecture led Mr. McCrery to investigate and ultimately commit to Classical Architecture.
 He joined the Washington offices of the world-renowned master of Classical Architecture – Allan M. Greenberg and submitted himself to a completely new and profession-based course of studies.
 Mr. Greenberg remains a close friend and mentor.

-Mr. McCrery is a practitioner of classical and traditional architecture and is founder and principal of McCrery Architects.
+Mr. McCrery is a practitioner of classical and traditional architecture and is the founder and principal of McCrery Architects.
 He is an internationally-recognized leader in Classical Architectural Design, especially so in his area of expertise: the design of traditional Roman Catholic Churches.

 McCrery is a Registered Architect and is licensed to practice in multiple states.
 He is a Certified Member in good standing of the National Council of Architectural Registration Boards (NCARB).
 He is a member of the American Institute of Architects, a Latrobe member of the Institute for Classical Architecture & Classical America; a Founding Member and Board Member of the National Civic Art Society; a Past President & Treasurer for the Society for Catholic Liturgy; and a life member of the Supreme Court Historical Society.
 He is a National Design Peer of the U.S. General Services Administration, Design Excellence Program and has been awarded for his work by the American Institute of Architects.
+He is a Presidential Appointee serving as one of seven members of the United States Commission of Fine Arts.